Guide

 EmployArmor takes a different approach: automated, continuous compliance monitoring and management.
 But these aren't mutually exclusive options.
 The best compliance programs often combine platform automation with strategic consulting.
-Here's how to think about each.
+Here's how to think about each, including cost comparisons and real-world scenarios to help you decide between EmployArmor vs. hiring compliance consultants.

 What Consultants Provide